Master of Science in Medical Sciences Frequently Asked Questions - Admissions

 Q: Who should I ask to write letters of recommendation for me?

 A: If you were enrolled in a pre-professional program, certainly you should use the pre-professional committee's recommendation letter(s).
 However, many applicants are returning to school several years after completing their undergraduate degrees and either no longer have access to the pre-professional office services or were not in a pre-professional program.
 We are interested in the opinions of individuals who are in positions to judge your ability to handle graduate-level course work and your potential as a healthcare provider.
 It is never appropriate for a relative to provide a letter of recommendation.
+The AAMC has produced a PDF entitled "Guidelines for Writing a Letter of Evaluation for a Medical School Applicant" that we recommend you provide to an evaluator when requesting a recommendation.

 Q: Do students who complete this program get into medical school?